-- some professors take volunteers
+- Some professors take volunteers

-- some professors go up and down rows and call on students in order
+- Some professors go up and down rows and call on students in order

-- some professors call on students alphabetically
+- Some professors call on students alphabetically

-- some professors call on students randomly but if you are called on once, then you will not be called on again
+- Some professors call on students randomly but if you are called on once, then you will not be called on again

 Getting to know the system that your professor uses can ease anxiety and help you prepare effectively.
-If you know you will be on call, you can go crazy reading every word of every case ahead of class.
+If you know you will be on call, you can go crazy reading and re-reading every word of every case ahead of class.
 But, if you know that it is not likely you will be called on, you can spend your time more efficiently.

 Also, pay attention to the kinds of questions professors ask.
 For example, some will focus on the minute details of the facts.
-Others will always ask “what did the plaintiff argue? what did the defendant argue?”
+Others will always ask, “What did the plaintiff argue?
+What did the defendant argue?”
 Some professors seem to barely care about cases and will instead ask questions about the law or hypothetical fact patterns they invent.
 Paying attention to the kinds of questions your professor asks can help you prepare for class in law school in a more effective manner.